 Ragdolls aren’t hypoallergenic – so if you’re looking for a cat species that’s best for someone with a cat allergy, they may not be the perfect breed.

 But because ragdolls don’t produce as much dander, they are well-suited to someone who is only allergic to cat dander.
-Unfortunately the only way you’d know this for sure is if you were tested with an allergist, and then ideally to spend some time with another ragdoll cat before adopting one yourself.
+Unfortunately, the only way you’d know this is if you were tested with an allergist, and then ideally spend some time with another ragdoll cat before adopting one yourself.

-So in conclusion, if you’re asking do ragdolls shed, the answer is that they definitely shed hair, but there are ways you can manage it.
-Effective grooming, looking at your cat’s diet and making sure they stay healthy and happy will all help to keep fur shedding to a minimum.
+In conclusion, if you’re asking do ragdolls shed, the answer is that they definitely shed hair, but there are ways you can manage it.
+Effective grooming, looking at your cat’s diet, and ensuring they stay healthy and happy will all help keep fur shedding to a minimum.

 Other popular brushes by cat lovers: